jmatt724/Software-Surgeons/README.md

   -The Digital Wallet is responsible for keeping the funds available and to be a way for users to pay friends and interacts with BudgetBuddy to reserve money for certain bills.
 3. Personal Dashboard
  -The personal dashboard is a space where everything comes together.
 This feature is intended to be a space where you can view your monthly expenses using a calendar, see a list of deposits and expenses ,and generate monthly statements.

+Product Vision Statement:
+For any money wielding individual who needs to organize their finances, AccountAid is a web-based service that provides an intuitive interface for budgeting and tracking spending habits.
+Unlike typical banking or budgeting apps, our product utilizes tools that are accessible to users who may not have any background in finances.